Local marketing is all about connecting with the right customers in your area.

 Top Tip: Use Google Search Console to see what terms people are searching for to find your business.
 This can help you optimize your local SEO for better keywords.

-Your Google My Business (GMB) account plays a massive role in your local search engine performance.
+Your Google Business account plays a massive role in your local search engine performance.

 This is Google’s business directory.
-If you want to appear in local search results, then you need to have a strong Google My Business profile.
+If you want to appear in local search results, then you need to have a strong Google Business Profile.
 It’s the first thing that shows up when people search for a local business.

-The top GMB result will pretty much always attract the most customers.
+The top result will pretty much always attract the most customers.

-A strong GMB presence will improve your visibility, but it will also help customers find your business address, reviews, phone number, website, and any other important details they need to know.
+A strong Google presence will improve your visibility, but it will also help customers find your business address, reviews, phone number, website, and any other important details they need to know.

 So, how do you get started?